pedrommcarrasco/Constrictor/README.md

 Once imported you can start using Constrictor to apply constraints to your views programmatically.

-Bellow you'll be able to see a working example.
-First we start by configuring three simple UIViews.
+Bellow, you'll be able to see a working example.
+First, we start by configuring three simple UIViews (assuming we're in a UIViewController)

 ```swift
 let redView = UIView()